apache/storm/RELEASING.md

 This will create all the artifacts that will eventually be available in maven central.
 This step may seem simple, but a lot can go wrong (mainly flaky tests).
 Note that this will create and push two commits with the commit message starting with "[maven-release-plugin]" and it will also create and publish a git tag, e.g. `v2.6.0`.
-> [!WARNING]
-> The full build can take up to 30 minutes to be completed

 4. Once you get a successful maven release, a “staging repository” will be created at http://repository.apache.org in the “open” state, meaning it is still writable.
 You will need to close it, making it read-only.
 You can find more